 Increasing digital penetration is partly responsible for the shift to organized retail and the desire for branded goods.
 In 2017, India evidenced an internet penetration of 37% and in 2018, 26% of the population used a smartphone.
 Internet penetration is expected to continue its growth trajectory at 31% Compound Annual Growth Rage (CAGR), which is substantially higher than China’s 8%.

-This is why Amazon recently opened a physical store and bought stake in India’s retailer Future Retail to boost its performance across India by taking advantage of Future Retail’s extensive brick-and-mortar network of 1,500+ stores including the hypermarket Big Bazaar.
+This is why Amazon recently opened a physical store and bought stake in India’s retailer Future Retail to boost its performance across India.
+Amazon plans to take advantage of Future Retail’s extensive brick-and-mortar network of 1,500+ stores including the hypermarket Big Bazaar.

 Retail e-commerce in India is growing at a steady pace of 20% year over year.
 As internet users, the demand for convenience, and network infrastructure all increase so does expected e-commerce sales (predicted to reach $220 billion USD with 530 million shoppers by 2025).
 The most prominent categories are fashion and consumer electronics.

 More than 90% of relevant e-commerce in India occurs on marketplaces like Snapdeal, Amazon, and Flipkart.
-Flipkart operates both Jabong and Myntra, marketplaces targeting younger, wealthier, brand conscious consumers.
-International fashion brands use marketplaces as their primary route into India and the sales growth is staggering.
+Flipkart operates both Jabong and Myntra.
+These marketplaces target younger, wealthier, brand conscious consumers.
+International fashion brands use marketplaces as their primary route into India, and the sales growth is staggering.
 International sales on Jabong grew by 145% between 2016-17.

 Consumer Packaged Goods